Going to Douro Valley is one of the best things you can do if you’re staying in Porto for some days.

 Quinta Nova | Covas do Douro

-Quinta Nova (de Nossa Senhora do Carmo) is simply stunning, there is no other way to put it, and hence a great option to stay in Douro Valley.
+Quinta Nova (de Nossa Senhora do Carmo) is simply stunning, there is no other way to put it, and hence a great hotel in Douro Valley.

 Among the vineyards from which some of the best wines in Douro Valley come from, you’ll find a boutique hotel covered in schist and cork, two traditional Portuguese materials.
 You’ll be welcomed by some of the nicest staff I’ve encountered in my life, and taken to your traditional Portuguese room.

 It’s time for you to relax; you’re at home.

-Quinta Nova is the ideal place for someone looking for slow tourism in Douro Valley.
+Quinta Nova – Luxury Winery House is the ideal place for someone looking for slow tourism in Douro Valley.
 As it is quite far away from everything else, it is fantastic to enjoy some days completely away from the rest of the world.

 Once there, you can enjoy a glass of wine at the swimming pool facing the mountains, or read a book at its delicate winter garden.
 You’ll also be able to find some very interesting books about the Douro Valley and the production of Port wines, which I personally found fascinating.

 If the weather allows it, venture into the property, on the vineyards, on the woods and inside the little chapels.
 Just make sure to ask for a map at the reception.

-Moreover, you musn’t lose the opportunity to go for a wine tour at Quinta Nova, as it is very informative and slow paced.
+Moreover, you mustn’t lose the opportunity to go for a wine tour at Quinta Nova, as it is very informative and slow paced.
 At the end, you’ll be able to taste some of its marvellous wines – I strongly recommend you to taste the beautiful Mirabilis Grande Reserve (the red one).

 How to get there: I have to be honest – it’s not that easy to get there.
 From Pinhão it’s around 20 minutes drive, from Porto around 1h45.
-If you’re not in the mood to rent a car, then simply take the train and Quinta Nova will provide you with a free transfer to / from the train station.
+Check the best car rental prices with RentalCars or AutoEurope.

 Quinta de la Rosa | Pinhão